Rubiksman78/robot_mission_17/README.md

 python run.py
 ```

-The Tkinter UI allows to enter some parameters for the simulatio such as:
+The Tkinter UI allows to enter some parameters for the simulation such as:
 - Number of simulation steps
 - Size of the grid
 - Randomness of agents: if the robots are acting with a random policy or with the implemented heuristic